simuse/sass-styleguide/README.md

 #### Numbers
 * Don't add leading zeros -- `.5em` instead of `0.5em`.
-* When dealing with lengths, a 0 value should never ever a unit -- `margin: 0;` instead of `margin: 0px;`.
+* When dealing with lengths, a 0 value should never have a unit -- `margin: 0;` instead of `margin: 0px;`.
 * Always lowercase hex values -- `color: #bada55` instead of `#BADA55`.
-* Use shorthand hex values where available -- `#fff` instead of `#ffffff`.
 * Top-level numeric calculations should always be wrapped in parenthese -- `width: (100% / 3);` instead of `width: 100% / 3;`.
 * When performing calculations, don't treat units as strings.
 Think of them as algebraic symbols instead.
-To add a unit to a number, you have to multiply this number by 1 unit.
+To add a unit to a number, multiply this number by 1 unit.

 ```scss
 $value: 42;